sedEZ/K-means-Clustering/README.md

  I need your help for another 3 settings:

  - data_x : The table consists of all the feature that to be train.
-            It's format should be "pandas.DataFrame".
+            It's format should be either "pandas.DataFrame" or "numpy.array".

  - data_y : The table consists of all the feature that to be train.
             It's format should be "numpy.array".